Deleranax/tpm/README.md

 ## Publish a package

-The following instructions describe the procedure to compose a valid `tpm` package to add it to a TPM repository, or submit a package to the `Official default TPM repository`.
+The following instructions describe the procedure to compose a valid `ccpm` package to add it to a CCPM repository, or submit a package to the `Official CCPM repository`.

 ### Regular package